jmtyszka/bidskit/README.md

 Python utilities for converting from DICOM to BIDS and NDAR-compliant neuroimaging formats.

 ## dcm2bids.py
-Python 3.4 function which takes a flat DICOM directory containing multiple imaging series (eg T1w MPRAGE, BOLD EPI, Fieldmaps) and converts into a Brain Imaging Data Structure which should pass the online BIDS validation tool (http://incf.github.io/bids-validator).
+Python script which takes a directory tree containing imaging series from one or more subjects (eg T1w MPRAGE, BOLD EPI, Fieldmaps), converts the imaging data to Nifti-1 format with JSON metadata files (sidecars) and populates a
+Brain Imaging Data Structure (BIDS) which should pass the online BIDS validation tool (http://incf.github.io/bids-validator).

 ## Installation

-We have two options available for installation and running the BIDS conversion:
+There are two options available for installation and running the BIDS conversion:

+### Docker Image
-**1. Using the Docker image:** Simply pull the docker image of this app from Docker Hub and point to your DICOM folders as below:
+Simply pull the docker image of this app from Docker Hub and point to your DICOM folders as below:

 <pre> docker pull rnair07/bidskit </pre> (This downloads the bidskit docker image to your system)